-2014 BAH Rates Announced
+2016 BAH Rates Announced

-Data are collected annually for over 300 Military Housing Areas (MHAs) in the United States, including Alaska and Hawaii.
-An important part of the BAH process is the cooperation from the Services and local military housing offices in the data collection effort.
+Housing cost data are collected annually for over 300 Military Housing Areas in the United States, including Alaska and Hawaii.
+An important part of the Basic Allowance for Housing process is the cooperation from the Services and local military housing offices in the data collection effort.
 Input from local commands is used to determine in what neighborhoods data is collected and to direct the data collection effort towards adequate apartment complexes and individual housing units.

-Three components comprise the total housing cost for each MHA and are included in the BAH computation: median current market rent; average utilities (including electricity, heat, and water/sewer) and average renter's insurance.
-Total housing costs are developed for six housing profiles (based on dwelling type and number of bedrooms) in each MHA.
-BAH rates are then calculated for each pay grade, both with and without dependents.
+Median current market rent and average utilities (including electricity, heat, and water/sewer) comprise the total housing cost for each military housing area and are included in the Basic Allowance for Housing computation.
+Total housing costs are developed for six housing profiles (based on dwelling type and number of bedrooms) in each military housing area.
+Basic Allowance for Housing rates are then calculated for each pay grade, both with and without dependents.

-The Department is committed to the preservation of a compensation and benefit structure that provides members with a suitable and secure standard of living to sustain a trained, experienced, and ready force in the future.
+The Department is committed to the preservation of a compensation and benefit structure that provides members with a suitable and secure standard of living to sustain a trained, experienced, and ready force now and in the future.

-For more information on BAH, including the 2014 BAH rates and 2014 BAH rate component breakout, visit https://www.defensetravel.dod.mil/site/bah.cfm.
-Service members can calculate their BAH payment by using the BAH calculator at: http://www.defensetravel.dod.mil/site/bahCalc.cfm.
+For more information on Basic Allowance for Housing, including the 2016 Basic Allowance for Housing rates and 2016 Basic Allowance for Housing rate component breakdown, visit https://www.defensetravel.dod.mil/site/bah.cfm.
+Service members can calculate their BAH payment by using the Basic Allowance for Housing calculator at: http://www.defensetravel.dod.mil/site/bahCalc.cfm.